7chris71000/Rails-Template/README.md

   - Initial git comit and push to repository
   - ... and more (to be added in future releases)

 _Note: If you have any problems running this application using the above steps please submit an issue.
-If you found your own solution feel free to submit a pull request updating this README.
+If you found your own solution feel free to submit a pull request.
 Thanks for your help!_

 Contributors: